nic-str/astropix-doc/docs/astropix5/spi.md

 The hit location is a 5 bit binary column and row address sent within the two first bytes after the header.

+### ADC Readout

+The ADC readout command 0x5 is used to readout 8 voltages, including the 2 temperature sensors and 6 bias voltages (BL, Th, Vcasc2!, GateRef, vminus, Vinj).
+The chips needs a few milliseconds to acquire the voltages, but it asserts the interrupt when the acquisition is done.

+The ADC data is packed into two data frames.
+The first two Bytes of the first package are 0xFFFE and 0xFFFD for the second package.
+Therefore, they can also be distinguished from a normal data packet, as the pixel address is 63, 63 which does not correspond to an existing pixel.
+{% include-markdown "./spi/format_packet_adcreadout.md" %}

+### Heartbeat

+The heartbeat command 0x4 can be used to get „sign of life“ and to check if a chip is configured.
+It can be broadcasted or sent to individual chips via their ID.

+The chip answers with a packet similar to the [normal readout data frame](#hit-packet).
+The first two bytes are 0xFFFF, then the 16 Extrabits from the configuration are sent non-inverted and inverted.
+The last Byte is the current count of the internal SEU counter.
+Similar to the ADC readout package, it can also be distinguished from a normal data packet, as the pixel address is 63, 63 which does not correspond to an existing pixel.
+{% include-markdown "./spi/format_packet_heartbeat.md" %}

 ## Readout procedure

 !!! note